lilca/tEXT-iNSERTEr/README.md

 Deference of `sed` command
 ===
-You think that, `tir` command is not necessary because the combination of `sed` command & shell script are able to give same result?
+You think that, `tir` command is not necessary because the combinations of `sed` command & shell script are able to give same result?

 I answer you that "That's right!
 Maybe.
 I don't know the specific method.".